-The custom design process can be a little intimidating – I totally get it.
+The custom wedding invitation design process can be a little intimidating – I totally get it.

 After you’ve filled out my contact form, our first conversation will likely be through email or a phone conversation.
 This is short, sweet and to the point.
-I can offer you an estimate for your design vision and you give me a little snippet of what you’re planning.
+You give me a little snippet of what you’re planning and I can give you an estimate for your stationery.
 If we’re both giddy with excitement over each other, we’ll set a time to meet and talk details.

-We’ll meet at my studio in Newport, or if you aren’t local, we’ll set up a FaceTime session, where we’ll dig deeper into the details of your wedding (my favorite part!)
-We’ll take a look through my past work and any inspiration photos you have.
-Then, we’ll talk colors, style, design elements and the cost of your paper goods.
+We’ll meet at my studio in Newport, or if you aren’t local, we’ll set up a FaceTime session, where we’ll dig deeper into the details of your wedding.
+We talk colors, style, design elements, and printing methods.
 I’ll follow up our meeting with a final quote and if all looks good to you, I send you a contract, an invoice, and an informational form.
 Once payment is taken, the contract is signed, and the form returned, a digital representation of your design will be emailed to you.
-This is where you’ll see how all the pieces work together within the suite and you can ensure the wording is just as you like it.

 Let’s not stop at invitations, though!
 Your ceremony and reception will have just as many design details; programs, place cards, menus, signage and favors.
 These details are an integral part to the overall design of your wedding day.
 Whether it’s a monogrammed wax seal on your programs, acrylic menus, or a full design installation for your escort cards, extending your design vision into your ceremony and reception stationery is something that really gets my creative gears turning.